Other May pages: Wayside flowers • Downland and seaside flowers • Trees and shrubs • Birds • Butterflies and insects • Weather

 White clover can also occur in mown grass, and is seen on grazed fields or paths (it is an indicator of places that are trodden by horses or animals, apparently), with red clover in less trodden spots.
 Early in the month you may still find good displays of cowslips in grassy fields on chalky soils.

 Sheep's sorrel, a much smaller version of common sorrel, forms rust-coloured patches in shorter grass, particularly on heathland.
-In the same habitat you can see the four-petalled yellow flowers of tormentil, and just occasionally, heath speedwell.
+In the same habitat you can see the four-petalled yellow flowers of tormentil, and just occasionally later in the month heath speedwell.

 More May pages: